 Our collaborative design for the East River State Park was a winner of a 2010 Merit Award from the NY Chapter of the American Society of Landscape Architects for Unbuilt Projects.
 This project was featured in an article titled "Beyond the Familiar: The Search for Urban Space in New York City," TOPOS.
-The three winning teams of an original Williamsburg Waterfront State Park Competition sponsored by Williamsburg grassroots groups in 2005, have been working together to promote a sustainable, innovative, and fun park design for the unique piece of open space located along the East River between N7 and N9th on Kent Avenue.
-This State Park design is organized around 3 objectives: waterfront access and stabilization, community, art, and educational features, and sustainable technologies.
+The three winning teams of an original Williamsburg Waterfront State Park Competition sponsored by Williamsburg grassroots groups in 2005

-CREDITS: Collaboration with Allison Duncan, Sarah Ludington, Petra Mager, Gareth Mahon and Stephanie Saulmon, and Julie Torres Moskovitz.
-In-house production team: J Torres Moskovitz (prjt manager), Abigail Coover and Cara Solomon.
+Credits: Collaboration with Allison Duncan, Sarah Ludington, Petra Mager, Gareth Mahon and Stephanie Saulmon, and Julie Torres Moskovitz.
+FNA production team responsible for the renderings, presentation plans and diagrams: J Torres Moskovitz (

 A Building to Showcase Sustainable Technologies